-This course will help students understand how to determined their organization's existing level of Business Continuity Management.
+Understand how to determine their organization's existing level of BCM.

 This course will help students understand how to determine their organization's existing level of Business Continuity Management (BCM) programme maturity, and to prepare for, write and execute and assessment or audit.

 Validation is a key part of the BCM Lifecycle.
 The process of validation provides assurance that your plans and capabilities remain current and fit for purpose and identifies and areas for revision or improvement.

 This course will explore how to develop a comprehensive exercise programme to ensure that all elements of the BCM Lifecycle are validated.
 The course, as weel as instruction, will be practical and 'hands on' allowing sstudents to practice the skills and techniques taught.
 This course is based on the BCI Good Practice Guidelines and reflects the current global thinking from ISO 22301 and ISO 22398.

 The objective of this training course are to provide students with the ability to:

 · Explain the elements which make up validation activities

 · Describe how validation can be carried out on each element of the BCM Lifecycle